 RAID is a common technique to provide resiliency and availability to a set of data and protect against one of the most common data loss scenarios: the failure of a disk.

-More common for bulk data are more advanced modes like RAID-5 and RAID-6, which consists of 3-4 or more disks with data stripped (written sequentially), along with parity information, across all disks, and which can tolerate losing 1 or 2 (respectively) disks in the array before losing data.
+There also exist more advanced modes, the most common of which are RAID-5 and RAID-6, and consists of 3-4 or more disks with data stripped (written sequentially), along with parity information, across all disks.

 It’s worth noting that a pure ‘stripe’, also called RAID-0, is not really a RAID level - it increases the risk of data loss rather than decreasing it, since one disk failure destroys the whole array.
 It should never be used for redundancy or any critical data.